COVID 19 - Funding Information and Support

 This LCITP funding invitation will target a minimum of £50 million of support for projects that demonstrate innovative low carbon heat solutions for buildings, as well as proposals for integrated energy systems that support the ambitions for Scotland to achieve net zero emissions by 2045 and further catalyse economic recovery from the challenges imposed by the COVID-19 Pandemic.

 LCITP wishes to consider support for projects at capital readiness that can demonstrate a funding gap.
 For capital ready projects, support may be offered in the form of financial assistance for up to 50% of the total eligible capital costs of a project up to a maximum of £5 million per project, where capital costs covers financial costs associated with the build and installation of an exemplar project.

-Detailed fund guidance and an application process timeline can be accessed via the Scottish Government website.
+An application process timeline can be accessed via the Scottish Government website.

 Aquaculture businesses affected by the collapse of international markets due to the coronavirus pandemic can apply to cover the costs of storing unsold stock

 To be eligible you must be an Aquaculture Enterprise, broadly defined as a business practicing the farming of fish, crustaceans, molluscs, aquatic plants, algae, and other organisms.

 The eligible costs you can apply for are the additional storage costs occurring between 1 February and 31 December 2020 as a consequence of the COVID‐19 outbreak.
 These are expected to be the cost of refrigeration/freezing and transport.
 Other costs will be considered on a case by case basis.

 Further details including application guidance and how to apply can be found via the Scottish Government website.